 The cindynical approach to risk-conflict-development complexes and to the 2030 agenda is largely based on conflictuality reduction.
 Conflictuality depends on prospective divergences and perception disparities between actors.
 Knowing that most of the time the majority of the divergences between actors are initially based on their disparities in perception of reality, and that these perceptions are most often indirect, and are based on representations, for example in the media, the role of the builders of these representations is therefore critical.

-But these efforts by content creators will also require minimising the risks weighing on them: on the one hand the risks relating to confidentiality, such as the right to pseudonymity or the secrecy of sources and telephone exchanges, and on the other hand the protection of their freedom of expression, which is threatened by the absence of prohibition of Big Tech censorship and by the concept of self-regulation, or even by the chilling effect induced by policies prohibiting pseudonymity, for example that which AFNIL imposes on French-speaking authors, or the real name policy imposed by Facebook.
+But these efforts by content creators will also require minimising the risk they face.
+On the one hand the risk related to confidentiality, threatening the right to pseudonymity or the secrecy of sources and telephone communications.
+And on the other hand the risk related to freedom of speech, which is notably threatened by the absence of prohibition of Big Tech censorship and by the concept of self-regulation, or even by the chilling effect induced by policies prohibiting pseudonymity.
+For example that which AFNIL imposes on French-speaking authors, or the real name policy imposed by Facebook.

 BLIND, Peride K. A post-SDG Summit governance primer: interlinking the institutional, peace and justice dimensions of SDG16 (2016–2019).
 United Nations, Department of Economic and Social Affairs, 18 mai 2020.